Age range 3-6, under 25kg

-- Shaft final drive has been added, eliminating cost that would have been incurred for chain maintenance.
-Yamaha has also introduced an auto lube oil injection system with which it has an exclusive right to.
+- The shaft’s final drive has been added, eliminating the cost that would have been incurred for chain maintenance.
+Yamaha has also introduced an auto lube oil injection system.
 Introducing this auto lube oil injection system means that there’s no need for oil premixing.

 - Now boasts a fully automated transmission system which means your child can now focus on riding and not changing gears.